jfallmann/diffTF_Fork/README.md

 2. Clone the Git repository:

     ``git clone https://git.embl.de/grp-zaugg/diffTF``
-3. To run the example analysis, simply perform the following steps:
+3. To run the example analysis for 50 TF, simply perform the following steps:
   * Change into the *example/input* directory within the Git repository

         ``cd diffTF/example/input``